dex4er/tf/README.md

 The command will log to the file named in `TF_OUTPUT_PATH` environment variable.
 The file name is solved by `date` command for `%` sequences.

+Additional option `-codesign` causes that all providers will have replaced existing signature and checksums will be removed from the lock file.
+It will allow to run providers by Terraform on MacOS when the system blocks applications with unrecognized signature.

 ### `tf list`

 The same as `terraform state list` with less verbose output and ANSI stripped.